mpdf/mpdf.github.io/installation-setup/folders-for-temporary-files.md

 (mainly for images and fonts).

 It is advised to set custom temporary directory as the default temporary directory is in composer `vendor` directory.
 Permissions must be set for read/write access for the specified path.
+Make sure your custom temporary directory is not the same are your output directory.

 If you wish to use a different directory for temporary files, you should define `tempDir` key in constructor `$config` parameter.